 Tips for Success

 - Non-Aerosol Spray: It’s best to use a non-aerosol cooking oil or spray when using your air fryer.
-Regular aerosol sprays sometimes contain materials that can damage the finish of your air fryer basket, over time.
-I like to use a high-heat oil like avocado oil, in a misting or spray bottle.
-These are available online, in home goods stores, and in many grocery stores.
+Regular aerosol sprays can damage the finish of your air fryer basket over time.

 What to Serve with Air Fryer Chicken Thighs